 December 7, 2017, This webinar has passed.
-The recording will be made available On Demand within the next two business days.
+The recording is available On Demand.

 TIME: 2 PM Eastern / 11 AM Pacific